+In this section, we analyze branch-level financial data to investigate the regional differences in the dollarization of banks' and MDIs' deposits and loans.
 As argued by Duma (2011), there may be differences in industrial structures between urban and rural areas.
 The urban economy is expected to be US dollar-based; a lot of companies make profits from services relating to tourism, and there are massive capital inflows through foreign direct investments and aid.
 Furthermore, the garments sector flourishes in urban areas, contributing through exports to the recent rapid growth.
 On the other hand, the rural areas, where the agricultural sector largely contributes to the regional growth, are expected to be a riel-based economy.
 Accordingly, there are possibly differences in the extent of dollarization between urban and rural areas.

 First of all, it is useful to show the general trend of lending and deposits.
 Recent empirical studies found that nation-wide banks are likely to reallocate the funds over the country (Morgan et al., 2004; Imai and Takarabe, 2011; Cremer et al., 2011).
 We investigated how the Cambodian banks reallocate funds over the country.
-In Figure 7, we present the average of total amounts of loans and deposits per branch by regions.
+In Table 4, we present the average of total amounts of loans and deposits per branch by regions.
 To investigate the regional difference in dollarization, we divided sample into seven regions: (1) Phnom Penh, (2) Siem Reap, (3) North-East Area, (4) North-West Area, (5) Central Area, (6) South-West Area, and (7) South-East Area.

-Interestingly, we find that there was a clear tendency in fund allocations in both CBs and MDIs (Figure 7).
-We find that, in urban areas, the amounts of loans were smaller than those of deposits, while the opposite was true in rural areas.
+Interestingly, we found that there was a clear tendency in fund allocations in both CBs and MDIs.
+We found that, in urban areas, the amounts of loans were smaller than those of deposits, while the opposite was true in rural areas.
 For example, the amounts of loans were smaller than that of deposits in Phnom Penh, while amounts of loans were larger than those of deposits in other areas.
-Although the difference in amounts between deposits and loans in the Phnom Penh area does not completely compensate for the total difference in other rural areas, the difference is partly due to the exclusion of the headquarters' financial data from the analysis.
+Although the difference in amounts between deposits and loans in the Phnom Penh area does not completely compensate for the total difference in other rural areas, the difference is due to the exclusion of the headquarters' financial data from the analysis.
 It suggests that banks collect funds mostly in urban areas, where wealthier people more likely live, and banks mobilize the rest of funds to rural areas, where firms are mostly small- and medium-sized and face shortages of funds.
 It may also imply that the investment opportunity is currently higher in rural areas than urban areas in Cambodia.
 Furthermore, it is noteworthy that the results seem specific to the Cambodian banking sector, compared to other neighboring countries.
 For example, in the Philippines, the financial institutions tend to collect funds in rural areas and extend loans mainly in urban areas, due to the low business opportunities in rural areas.